-Meet with mathematics education faculty in the Mathematics Education Program, TE, CEPSE, and the Mathematics department.
-Depending on your interests, you’ll probably also want to meet with other faculty (e.g., the doctoral program coordinator, faculty who share other of your interests).
+- Meet with mathematics education faculty in the Mathematics Education Program, Teacher Education Department, Department of Statistics and Probability, Mathematics Department, or Lyman Briggs College.
+Depending on your interests, you’ll probably also want to meet with other faculty (e.g., faculty who share other of your interests).
 If you wish to talk with faculty who won’t be available during your visit, ask whether there are other ways to connect with them (e.g., by phone, meeting at a conference).

-Attend semi-regular events (e.g., a meeting of the Math Learning Research Group, the Math Ed Seminar, a colloquium or other math ed talk).
+- Attend semi-regular events (e.g., a meeting of the Math Learning Research Group, a Math Ed Colloquium or other math ed talk).
 (See Community)

-It will likely be easier to set up a useful visit if you have the help of someone here at MSU.
-If you’ve already been admitted into the program, a temporary advisor should have been assigned to you, and that professor can help set up your visit; otherwise, ask the program coordinator who might be able to help with this.
+- It will likely be easier to set up a useful visit if you have the help of someone here at MSU, in particular, the Assistant Director, Lisa Keller.
+If you’ve already been admitted into the program, a temporary advisor should have been assigned to you, and that professor can help set up your visit.
 The more the person who’s helping to arrange your visit knows about your interests, the more likely it is that s/he will be able to arrange things that can help you decide whether MSU is the school for you (e.g., setting up meetings with faculty and graduate students who have interests related to yours).